trattner/trattner.github.io/_posts/2021-4-24-home-to-quito.md

 ![](/img/sf-2021/basilica-chess.jpg#L)

 However, I have a lot of weird blocks when it comes to romance, and I'm far less experienced at it than friendship, acquaintance-making, or chess...
-For the longest time, I didn't date at all because I thought a life partner would be a zero-sum competitor against other non-romantic goals.
+For the longest time, I didn’t date at all because I thought a life partner and perhaps a family would be zero-sum competition against other goals.

-After graduating college, [_The Defining Decade_](https://smile.amazon.com/Defining-Decade-Your-Twenties-Matter/dp/0446561754/) finally showed me how I was wrong, and that the right partner would actually be a positive-sum contributor to my life.
-But it wasn't until last summer that I was finally ready to start dating properly.
+After graduating college, [_The Defining Decade_](https://smile.amazon.com/Defining-Decade-Your-Twenties-Matter/dp/0446561754/) finally showed me how I was wrong.
+The right partner would actually be a positive-sum contributor to my life.
+But it wasn't until last summer's covid coop-up that I was finally ready to start dating properly.

 I acquired non-gym clothes and grooming habits.
 I got on the apps.
 I read up on how to avoid being a tactless buffoon.
-I then face-palmed thinking about many regretful past interactions in which I behaved much worse than a tactless buffoon.
+I then face-palmed thinking about many regretful past interactions in which I had behaved much worse than a tactless buffoon.

 This month's trip hit home how I need to revise my internal language around romance.
 "Dating and finding a life partner" is logistically but not emotionally accurate.
 I can't have an intellectual framework motivating me because falling in love is not a to-do list project.

-It sounds so obvious to write that, but it's also super motivating and empowering.
-I've put in a lot of work trying and failing to do right in my relationships, career, passion projects, and love life.
-I'm excited to bring more intentionality and feeling to it all going forward.
+It sounds so obvious to write that, but it’s also super empowering.
+I’ve put in a lot of work trying and failing to do right in my relationships, career, passion projects, and love life.
+There have been reasonable successes, sure...but I'm very hungry for more.

+Looking forward to connecting more intentionality and feeling to it all going forward.